davidguerreiro/evscalculator/records/post-trainings-id-records.md

 title: POST trainings/:id/records
 ---

-Receives the data for an action that changes the EVs count on a specific stat.
+Receives a training ID and the data for a new record.
-Returns success/fail status.
+Returns a single object with a status code of `201`.
+It provides the data of the created record.

 ## Parameters